c-r-h/c-r-h/README.md

   - [[MS-CIFS]] and [[MS-SMB]]<br/>
     A bit less long ago, I put together a team to write the CIFS specifications and update the SMB1 spec for Microsoft.<br/>
+  - [SMB3 Offload Engine][Zambezi]<br/>
-  - These days I work on SMB2/3 integration with distributed file systems, and on [processor offload][Zambezi].
+    These days I'm working on SMB2/3 integration with distributed file systems, and on SMB3 Offload.
+I think it would be cool if the low-level message handling could be moved to a SmartNIC or similar device.
+    - Compression
+    - Encryption
+    - Multichannel and Multi-protocol
+    - Packet marshalling/unmarshalling
+    - Shortcut read and write operations
   - I started fiddling with [PeerDist][MS-PCCRC] a while back, but have not spent time on it in...well...years.
 I plan to get back to it.
     Eventually.